. Skip to Main Content

 • Copyright support

-Reference services are provided by friendly and skilled librarians in-person, via phone, text message, and online through chat and email.
-The library also reaches out to the community with social media networks to facilitate communication with users while promoting our services.
+Reference services are provided by professional librarians in-person, via phone, and online through chat and email.
+The library also reaches out to the community with social media networks to facilitate communication with users.

 The East Peoria library location was remodeled in 2015 to create better study areas and flow.
 As part of the renovation, the Learning Commons was created to host tutoring, instruction sessions, and workshops.
+Since then, the Library has been enhanced with new furniture pieces and the creation of 4 student study rooms with technology.
 In 2017, the Peoria library moved to its newly constructed home in the Student Resource Center.

 American Library Association Library Bill of Rights